tedjh/tedjh.github.io/index.md

 ## About Me

-I started my PhD at the University of Manchester in September 2019.
-I am part of the Department of Mathematics, and my studies focus on representation theory, quantum algebra and rational Cherednik algebras.
+I am a PhD student in the [Department of Mathematics](https://www.maths.manchester.ac.uk/) at the University of Manchester.
+My studies focus on representation theory, quantum algebra and rational Cherednik algebras.
+My supervisor is Dr Yuri Bazlov.

 ## Contact